zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 Open your application at [localhost:3000](localhost:3000) using Google Chrome, then open Chrome DevTools (`F12` on Windows or `cmd + option + j` on macOS).
 In the Application tab of the DevTools, click on the Manifest menu item.
 You should see all the data from your application's manifest, including the icons that you just added.

+## Run Lighthouse

+Lighthouse is an automated tool for improving the quality of web pages.
+You can use it to test your application against [Google's Progressive Web App checklist](https://developers.google.com/web/progressive-web-apps/checklist).

+To run Lighthouse against your application, open the Chrome DevTools and navigate to the Audits tab.
+On this page, you can run a Progressive Web App audit by clicking on "Perform an audit..." and checking the Progressive Web App checkbox.

+Since you've added a web app manifest to your application, it should pass the "Configured for a custom splash screen" check.
+However, it will not pass the "User will be prompted to Install the Web App" check, even though it has a manifest.
+This is because your application does not have a service worker, which you will add in the next step.

 ## Next step

 [Add a service worker to your application.](./02-service-worker.md)